Heritage Sites of Kauai

 Heritage Sites of Hawaii are special places located throughout the islands that provide significant historical, cultural and environmental contributions to the understanding and enjoyment of Hawaii.
 Whether it’s a unique natural wonder or a sacred place that encapsulates Native Hawaiian customs, beliefs and practices; these are the sites that are “must see” destinations that have been visited by the people of Hawaii for generations.

 Kauai features two Heritage Sites of Hawaii.
 Waimea Canyon State Park has been appropriately nicknamed “The Grand Canyon of the Pacific.”
-Stretching for around 22 kilometres within Kauai’s west side, this geological wonder offers breathtaking canyon views and great hiking trails.
+Stretching for 14-miles within Kauai’s west side, this geological wonder offers breathtaking canyon views and great hiking trails.